cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

 We currently support the following bootstrap methods:

 - `initdb`: initialise an empty PostgreSQL cluster
-- `fullRecovery`: create a PostgreSQL cluster restoring from an existing backup and replaying all the available WAL files.
+- `recovery`: create a PostgreSQL cluster restoring from an existing backup and replaying all the available WAL files.

 ## initdb